GPD Win Mini: Technical specifications

 To facilitate the desired improved performance over the Win 2, Win 4, and Win Max 2, GamePad Digital upgraded the original model's Intel Core M CPU to an AMD Ryzen 7640U APU, with a base clock speed of 3.5 GHz, and a max of 4.9 GHz with Boost.
 This gives a single and multi-core performance with four and two times the benchmark points respectively, as the Intel Core M3-7Y30/8100Y CPU found in the Win 2.
 The third generation AMD RDNA integrated GPU has 512:32:16:8 core config, up from the HD Graphics 615 192:24:3 config in the Win 2, and has a max dynamic frequency of 2.6 GHz, up from 900 MHz on the Win 2.

 The cooling system for the Win Mini was overhauled to meet the needs of the upgraded APU, the Ryzen's thermal design point having nearly doubled, up to 22 Watts.
 It contains an auto controlled fan and a heat sink.
 GamePad Digital has changed the motherboard design to accommodate the upgrades.

 The RAM has been doubled from 8 GiB up to 16 GiB of LPDDR5, the same memory type as the Win 4.
 Foregoing the SATA-based M.2 storage of the Win 2, the Win Mini has a NVMe M.2 2230 solid state drive.
 The drive is also user-replaceable, with no capacity ceiling.
 The PCIe4 x4 M.2 slot has a max theoretical transfer speed of nearly 8 GiB/s.
 GamePad Digital also has retained the MicroSD slot due to popular demand, also having no capacity ceiling.

 In addition to the larger display, the touch screen increases to 1920x1080 resolution from its predecessor; however, the device is still 4K capable, and supports wireless display options.
 The max supported resolution using the DP 1.4 and HDMI 2.0 protocols is 7680x4320 at 60 Hz refresh rate.
 The device also supports Miracast wireless display technology.

-The Win Mini has a polymer lithium battery with 7.6V output, 44.24Wh of power, and 600 Wh/L energy density.
+The Win Mini has a polymer lithium battery with 7.6 V output, 44.24 Wh of power, and 600 Wh/L energy density.
 This is a claimed 49% increase of battery capacity over the GPD Win 2.
 The battery has been rated for a maximum of 8 hours of gameplay battery life at lowest settings.